2003 Chicago mayoral election: Campaign

 All of Daley's opponents on the ballot had little electoral experience.
-They struggled in fundraising and failed to receive backing from black leaders.
+They struggled in fundraising (each only raising several thousand dollars) and failed to receive backing from black leaders.
 They also lacked name recognition.
 Their prospects of unseating Daley were seen as dim.
 While the election was nonpartisan, all candidates running were Democrats.

-As was the case in all of his reelection campaigns, Daley did not attend any debates.
+As was the case in all of his reelection campaigns, Daley did not attend any debates.The last debate he had engaged in was during the 1989 Democratic mayoral primary.

+In the final weeks before the election, Daley's mother (former first lady of Chicago Eleanor "Sis" Daley) died, and the city saw fatal tragedy with the E2 nightclub stampede.
+After his mother's death, Daley ceased making campaign appearances, though he continued airing television advertisements.

 Endorsements

 Results

 The election saw what was, up to that point, the lowest turnout in Chicago mayoral election history.
 Daley won a majority of the vote in each of the city's 50 wards.

+Daley received his highest-ever vote share, surpassing the 71.91% he had received in the previous election.
+His 78.46% was the third-highest vote share in Chicago mayoral history, behind only Jane Byrne's 1979 share of 82.05% and James H. Woodworth's 1849 share of 80.02%.
+He surpassed his own father's best result of 77.67% in 1975.